ryanwng/Team-Krobotics-WRO-FE-2023/README.md

 This repository contains engineering materials of The Krobot, a vehicle's model from Team Krobotics, for the WRO Future Engineers competition for the 2023 season.

+The theme "Connecting the World" focused on exploring how robots can improve shipping logistics and digial infrastuructre to promote safety, sustainability and efficiency.
+In the Future Engineers category, the competition was to design a self-driving autonomous robot vehicle which was capable of navigating around a randomly generated track with obstacles acting as "traffic lights."

 ----

 ## Team Members: